 With a pack of hellhounds on their heels and the cape-twirling Count Antonio de Landa in hot pursuit, the teens must face madness and betrayal, bluff and double-bluff, to uncover the terrible secrets of the long-lost Yellow Jaguar.
 But no matter where they run, all roads lead to Xibalba.
 There, in the cold and watery Maya underworld, we finally discover why only Max Murphy can save the world from the villainous Lords of Death.

-Available now in the in hardcover, paperback & Kindle .
+Available now in hardcover, paperback & Kindle .
 Books can be found online at Amazon or in bookstores (If they are not in stock the store will be happy to order them for you.)